KanikaSharma0610/Cricket_website/README.md

 1. **Manually**
    - Go to the project folder
+   - set up the api by following the api setup steps written above
    - Right-click on `index.html` or `spin.html`
    - Select **"Open with browser"** to preview the pages

 2. **Using VS Code Live Server**
    - Open the folder in **Visual Studio Code**
    - Install the **Live Server** extension
+   - set up the api by following the api setup steps written above
    - Right-click on `index.html` → Click **"Open with Live Server"**

 That’s it!
 Your project will now run locally 🎉

 ---

 ## 🔍 Test the Project